Bawa Jain: Recent activities

-Mr. Jain founded The Centre for Responsible Leadership, “a global initiative to mobilize people of influence who have and are willing to make decisions that seek to be in the larger interests of all, rather than to benefit a few.”
+Jain founded The Centre for Responsible Leadership, “a global initiative to mobilize people of influence who have and are willing to make decisions that seek to be in the larger interests of all, rather than to benefit a few.”
 One of the first initiatives was the convening of a “Sustainable Development Leadership Summit” at the United Nations in early 2019.

 The Centre for Responsible Leadership co-hosted an international event with John’s Hopkins and the Clinton Foundation dealing with the current overdose crisis: "Bridging Faith and Science to Combat the Overdose Crisis: Finding solutions to the opioid epidemic at the intersection of religious faith and science."

 Jain was a featured speaker at the September 2021 Tedx Talks USF where he spoke on “Restoring Civility to Public Discourse.